 Go beyond the halls of power at the United Nations (or the UN establishment) and live in community with others, reflecting on how to live, act, teach, and learn in ways that affirm human dignity, uproot oppression, and advance collective struggles for rights and justice.

-Critically examine the United States’ relationship to human rights.
+Critically examine the United States’ relationship to civil rights.